 The Course Director for the MSc Social Science of the Internet is Professor Ralph Schroeder and has immediate responsibility for students on this course.
-The MSc Programmes Co-ordinator (Christine Bunyan) is responsible for course administration and is the person you should contact in the first instance with any queries.
+The MSc Programmes Co-ordinator (David Pepper) is responsible for course administration and is the person you should contact in the first instance with any queries.

-For the entire duration of the degree, each student will have an assigned thesis supervisor (see section 4 for further details) who will remain the main point of contact for keeping an eye on academic progress, and will liaise with the student and with other faculty members with whom the student is working on the thesis.
+For the entire duration of the degree, each student will have an assigned thesis supervisor (see Section 4 for further details) who will remain the main point of contact for keeping an eye on academic progress, and will liaise with the student and with other faculty members with whom the student is working on the thesis.

 Students who wish to discuss any academic issues that they prefer not to discuss with the Course Director or their supervisor can also speak to the Director of Graduate Studies, Professor Greg Taylor.
-He can be contacted at greg.taylor@oii.ox.ac.uk or on 01865 287201.
+He can be contacted at greg.taylor@oii.ox.ac.uk.

-It is usually expected that students contact their college for any welfare or health related issues, but if a student wishes to speak to someone who is not directly involved in teaching or supervision please speak to Victoria McDermott who is the Graduate Studies Manager and Disability Lead at the OII.
-She can be contacted at victoria.mcdermott@oii.ox.ac.uk or on 01865 287304.
+It is usually expected that students contact their college for any welfare or health related issues, but if a student wishes to speak to someone who is not directly involved in teaching or supervision please speak to Christine Bunyan who is the Graduate Studies Manager and Disability Lead at the OII.
+She can be contacted at christine.bunyan@oii.ox.ac.uk or on 01865 287304.